jlevy/kash/README.md

 The philosophy behind kash is similar to Unix shell tools: simple commands that can be combined in flexible and powerful ways.
-It operates on "items" such as URLs, files, or Markdown notes within a workspace directory.
+It operates on “items” such as URLs, files, or Markdown notes within a workspace directory.

 You can use Kash as an **interactive, AI-native command-line** shell for practical knowledge tasks.
-It's also **a Python library** that lets you convert a simple Python function into a command and an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.
+It’s also **a Python library** that lets you convert a simple Python function into a command and an MCP tool, so it integrates with other tools like Anthropic Desktop or Cursor.

-It's new and still has some rough edges, but it's now working well enough it is feeling quite powerful.
+It’s new and still has some rough edges, but it’s now working well enough it is feeling quite powerful.
 It now serves as a replacement for my usual shell (previously bash or zsh).
 I use it routinely to remix, combine, and interactively explore and then gradually automate complex tasks by composing AI tools, APIs, and libraries.